ramm777/ramm777/README.md

 Hello, guys!
 I'm a Scientist in Machine Learning and Computational Science.
 Over the past 5 years, I've specialized in creating machine-learning products for the biotech and oil and gas industries.
 I love the intersection between science and real-world problems.
 I typically work on private repositories, but here are a few standout projects we've published.
 Email: 77777aidan@gmail.com

-## Transformers Using Multi-Modal Image and Text Data to Predict Radiology Reports for X-ray Images
+## Multi-Modal Vision-Language Transformers for Automated Radiology Report Generation from X-ray Images

 I trained (fine-tuned) a multi-modal LLM model to predict the findings on X-ray images to help radiologists in their day-to-day work.
 The present global shortage of radiologists limits access to specialist care and imposes heavy workloads on radiologists, leading to unwanted delays and errors in clinical decisions.